 E.J.
 Thomas Performing Arts Hall — Thomas Hall, or hall, on second and subsequent references.

 emeritus — Use with care.
 At UA, this is an honorary title conferred by the Board of Trustees.
-Not every faculty or contract professional retiree has emeritus status — consult the Emeritus Faculty Directory in the Undergraduate Bulletin.
+Not every faculty or contract professional retiree has emeritus status.
 Other forms: Emeriti (plural), emerita (singular female), emeritae (plural female).

 Faculty Senate — The legislative body of the University, as delegated by the Trustees.

 Fiat Lux — UA motto meaning “Let there be light.”